 Colombia becomes the first country to apply for WHO certification for the elimination of onchocerciasis transmission after suspending treatment with Mectizan in 2007.

-Merck Chairman, President and CEO Kenneth C. Frazier commemorates the 25th anniversary of the MDP at a celebratory event in London.
+Merck Chairman of the Board and Chief Executive Officer Kenneth C. Frazier commemorates the 25th anniversary of the MDP at a celebratory event in London.

 In February 2000, the World Health Organization referred to the disease as a "scourge of humanity throughout recorded history," with approximately: